 Moreover, when your brakes are beyond the normal heat level, a sudden splash of snow or icy water may cause the brake rotor to crack or warp.

 However, if you are driving in a mild, dry and clean weather, a brake dust shield removal should not be that bad.
 It either will not cut short the normal lifespan.
 But during extreme weather, you can’t expect the same.
-So, unless it is required badly, removing a brake dust shield is not a good idea at all.
+So, unless it is required badly, brake dust shield removal is not a good idea at all.